roydcarlson/ddash/README.md

 Pull requests are welcome.

 ### Miners
 The strength of a distributed network lies in distributed computing power.
-You can strengthen the DDASH network by running a *blackswan* network node.
+You can strengthen the DDASH network by running a *blackswan* network node (and earn crytographic tokens in return).
 See above for details.